snarkymcsnarkpants/dad_joke_repo/the collection.md

 One Liners

+- As a child I was attacked by cameras...
+I still have flashbacks, but other than that I don't seem to have developed any nagatives to the exposure.
 - It's been a pretty weird day today, first off, I found a hat full of money.
 Then I got chased by an angry man with a guitar.
 - I'd like to give a shout out to my fingers; I can count on all of them.
 - I tried to come up with a carpentry pun that woodwork...
 I think I nailed it, but nobody saw it.